robertbenavidez/robertbenavidez/README.md

 - Python
 - HTML & CSS/SASS

-### What I'm Studying:
+### What I'm Building:
-- TypeScript
+- A cli adventure game
-- MongoDB
+- Learning management System (Udemy Clone)
-- Docker
+- Both projects are pinned below.
+You can check my progress there.

 ### A little about myself:
 - I am a full stack developer currently living in New York, NY